belmakier/FitGretina/readme.txt

 Specify how the fitted errors will be extracted.
 Possible values are MINOS or HESSE.
 HESSE is default, fast, but probably inaccurate.
 Good for getting a good fit dialed in, but don't trust the uncertainties.
 MINOS is more reliable and much slower.
 In reality, if MINOS is specified, I attempt to use the GetMinosError function from the ROOT minimizer, and if it fails I do my own estimation.

 ROI [low] [high]
 Region of interest for zoomed plot and chi^2.
-This is not used in the fit per se, but useful for inspecting the output.
+This is not used in the fit, but useful for inspecting the output.

 FFILE [type] [filename] [histogram] [non-Doppler histogram] [label] [value] This is the specification of a response function.